-The Doctoral Advisory Committee assists the student in planning the completion of the program of study and in preparing for non-course work requirements such as the comprehensive examination experience and the dissertation.
-The committee membership should be decided as soon as possible, but not later than the accrual of 27 semester hours.
-The Doctoral Advisory Committee consists of a minimum of three members.
-The major advisor who serves as chair of the Doctoral Advisory Committee is a full- time, tenure-track member of the College of Education faculty with graduate faculty status.
+The Doctoral Advisory Committee assists the student in planning the completion of the program of study and in preparing for non-course work requirements such as the qualifying examination experience and the dissertation.
+The committee membership should be decided as soon as possible, but not later than the accrual of 36 semester hours.
+The Doctoral Advisory Committee consists of a minimum of four members.
+The major advisor, who serves as chair of the Doctoral Advisory Committee, is a full-time, tenure-track member of the College of Education faculty with graduate faculty status.
 The Associate Dean of Graduate Studies of the College of Education will approve committee membership and changes in that membership.

 Committees for Ph.D.
-Educational Studies: Science degrees must be composed of a chairperson from the College of Education, two others professors from the COE and one professor from the College of Science and Engineering resulting in a total of four committee members.
+Educational Studies: Science Education degrees must be composed of a chairperson from the College of Education, two other professors from the COE and one professor from the College of Science and Engineering, resulting in a total of four committee members.

 The College of Education is committed to helping students move from a mind set of taking courses to a mind set of adding to the established body of knowledge.
 The transition will involve a qualifying exam to be completed at the end of the coursework and prior to beginning the dissertation.
-The exam will include written and oral demonstration.
-The exam will include written and oral demonstrations of synthesis of knowledge from the course work.
+This exam will include written and oral demonstrations of synthesis of knowledge from the course work.

 All committee members will read and give feedback to the student on this written product.
-When all committee members are satisfied with the quality of this product, after their final revision, an oral examination will be scheduled within three weeks.
-The oral examination is over only the topics covered in the written product and ensures that students can present as well as construct their concepts in educational studies.
+When all committee members are satisfied with the quality of this product, an oral examination will be scheduled within three weeks.
+The oral examination is over only the topics covered in the written product and ensures that the student can present, as well as construct, his or her concepts in educational studies.
 The student’s committee will determine by consensus if he or she passed or failed the examination.
 The committee decides if the student can retake the oral examination at a later time.

 Advancement to Candidacy

 The Doctoral Advisory Committee recommends to the Associate Dean of Graduate Studies of the College of Education that the student be admitted to candidacy for the Ph.D. degree when the student has completed all requirements for the degree except the dissertation.
-This includes satisfactory completion of all course work required in the program of study, fulfillment of the residency requirement, successful completion of the comprehensive examination experience, and the approval of the dissertation prospectus.
+This includes satisfactory completion of all course work required in the program of study, successful completion of the qualifying examination experience, and the approval of the dissertation prospectus.

 The Dissertation Prospectus